The Order Desk Glossary: Terms & Phrases Explained

 • Incoterm - A set of internationally settled commercial agreements established by the International Chamber of Commerce to maintain compliance with international commerce laws.

-• Return Address - The mailing destination for returns, typically used of an order undeliverable to its intended recipient by the carrier.
+• Return Address - The mailing destination for returns.

-• Labels - The document with shipping information for the carrier, typically affixed to the parcel.
+• Labels - A document with shipping information for the carrier, typically affixed to the parcel.

 • Thermal Labels - An ink-less label printed using a heating mechanism on a special paper.